AndriiHeonia/hull/README.md

 ## To-do

-* add new map based example that demonstrates usage with other point formats;
 * think about parallelisation of the calculations (on GPU or CPU);
 * think about holes;
 * think about automatic `concavity` adjustment based on density.